Landing Ship, Tank: History of service in World War II

+From their operational début in Operation Ironclad in May 1942 until the end of the hostilities in August 1945, the LSTs performed a vital service in World War II.
+They participated in the invasions of Sicily (Operation Husky), Italy, Normandy, and southern France in the European Theater and were an essential element in the island-hopping campaigns in the Pacific that culminated in the liberation of the Philippines and the capture of Iwo Jima and Okinawa.
 At the Armor Training School in Ft.
 Knox, Kentucky, buildings were erected as exact mock-ups of an LST.
 Tank crews in training learned how to maneuver their vehicles onto, in and from an LST with these facilities.
 One of these buildings has been preserved at Ft.
 Knox for historic reasons and can still be seen.

-From their combat début in the Solomon Islands in June 1943 until the end of the hostilities in August 1945, the LSTs performed a vital service in World War II.
-They participated in the invasions of Sicily (Operation Husky), Italy, Normandy, and southern France in the European Theater and were an essential element in the island-hopping campaigns in the Pacific that culminated in the liberation of the Philippines and the capture of Iwo Jima and Okinawa.

 Despite the large numbers produced, LSTs were a scarce commodity and Churchill describes the difficulty in retaining sufficient LSTs in the Mediterranean for amphibious work in Italy, and later the logistics of moving large numbers to the eastern theatres, while still supplying the large armies in Europe.

 The LST proved to be a remarkably versatile ship.
 Thirty-nine of them were converted to become landing craft repair ships (ARL).
 In this design, the bow ramp and doors were removed, and the bow was sealed.
 Derricks, booms, and winches were added to haul damaged landing craft on board for repairs, and blacksmith, machine, and electrical workshops were provided on the main deck and tank deck.

 Thirty-six LSTs were converted to serve as small hospital ships and designated LSTH.
 They supplemented the many standard LSTs, which removed casualties from the beach after landing tanks and vehicles.
 LSTs had brought 41,035 wounded men back across the English Channel from Normandy by D-Day+114 (28 September 1944).
 Other LSTs, provided with extra cranes and handling gear, were used exclusively for replenishing ammunition.
 They possessed a special advantage in this role, as their size permitted two or three LSTs to go simultaneously alongside an anchored battleship or cruiser to accomplish replenishment more rapidly than standard ammunition ships.

 Three LST (2) were converted into British "Fighter Direction Tenders" (FDT), swapping their landing craft for Motor Launches and outfitted with AMES Type 11 and Type 15 fighter control radar to provide Ground-controlled interception (GCI) coverage for air defence of the D-Day landing areas.
 Of these ships, HMS FDT 216 was stationed off Omaha and Utah beaches, HMS FDT 217 was allocated Sword, Juno, and Gold beaches.
 HMS FDT 13 was used for coverage of the overall main shipping channel.
 In the period 6 June to 26 June Allied fighters controlled by the FDTs resulted in the destruction of 52 enemy aircraft by day, and 24 enemy aircraft by night.